HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 )
 }}

 A staggering 94.4% of mobile sites and 94.1% of desktop sites use at least one third-party resource.
-Even with our newer restrictive definition of third-parties, this represents a continued growth from when the Web Almanac started in [2019](../2019/third-parties).
+Even with our newer restrictive definition of third parties, this represents a continued growth from when the Web Almanac started in [2019](../2019/third-parties).

 {{ figure_markup(
   image="third-parties-websites-using-third-parties-by-year.png",
-  caption="Websites using third-parties by year.", description="Bar chart showing the number of websites using third parties over the last three years, split by desktop and mobile.
+  caption="Websites using third parties by year.", description="Bar chart showing the number of websites using third parties over the last three years, split by desktop and mobile.
 On desktop 89.1% of websites used a third party in 2019, followed by 93.9% in 2020, and 94.1% in 2021.
 On mobile 88.5% used a third party in 2019, followed by 94.0% in 2020, and 94.4% in 2021", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1728778967&format=interactive", sheets_gid="1082574922",